 - [2] Exciting Assistive Technology for People with Disabilities – Overview of the latest smart wheelchair technologies, funding resources, and real-world adoption stories.

-- [3] Assistive Technology (AT) Market Growth Report – Analysis of market drivers, AI integration, and barriers to adoption in different regions.
+- [3] Smart wheelchairs with AI navigation and modular upgrades – Analysis of market drivers, AI integration, modularity, insurance funding, and use barriers in multiple regions.

 - [6] WHO Fact Sheet on Assistive Technology – Policy recommendations, global access strategies, and the WHO-GATE framework for strengthening assistive technology systems.